saltstack/salt/doc/topics/windows/windows-package-manager.rst

 The Windows Software Repository functions similarly in a standalone environment, with a few differences in the configuration.

-To replace the winrepo runner that is used on the Salt master, an :mod:`execution module <salt.modules.win_repo>` exists to provide the same functionality to standalone minions.
-The functions are named the same as the ones in the runner, and are used in the same way; the only difference is that ``salt-call`` is used instead of ``salt-run``:
+To replace the winrepo runner used on the Salt master, an :mod:`execution module <salt.modules.win_repo>` exists to provide the same functionality to standalone minions.
+The functions are named the same as the ones in the runner and are used in the same way; the only difference is that ``salt-call`` is used instead of ``salt-run``:

 .. code-block:: bash